lorenzo-rovigatti/tacoxDNA/README.md

 ### Output
 * An oxDNA topology file (named by suffixing the rpoly file with ".top")
 * An oxDNA configuration file (named by suffixing the rpoly file with ".oxdna")

+## scadnano-to-oxDNA converter

+The `scadnano_oxDNA.py` script converts [scadnano](https://github.com/UC-Davis-molecular-computing/scadnano) designs to oxDNA configurations.

+### Mandatory arguments
+* The input scadnano design file

+### Output
+* An oxDNA topology file (named by suffixing the scadnano file with ".top")
+* An oxDNA configuration file (named by suffixing the scadnano file with ".oxdna")

 ---